sumin1457/ForestOS/docs/key_architectural_decision.md

 because the entry signal is indistinguishable from a real trigger.
 The pathology isn't in the cascade responding; it's in what triggered it.
-Where this response then fails to resolve (chronic re-triggering, no clearance mechanism engaging) is where `Blood_Clot --deviates_into--> Vascular_Blockage` enters — the separate, second failure: not a false signal anymore, but the loop itself failing to close.
+Where this response then fails to resolve (chronic re-triggering, no clearance mechanism engaging) is where `Blood_Clot --deviates_into--> Vascular_Blockage` enters — the separate, second failure.

-`mimics` and `deviates_into` are often present together at a State 2 entry point (false trigger + broken brake, per the README's State 2 description) but are separate predicates because they describe different failure mechanisms — one at the input (a fake signal fools the sensor), one at the resolution (a real signal is sensed correctly but the correction never engages) — not two strengths of the same failure.
+`mimics` and `deviates_into` are often present together at a State 2 entry point (false trigger + broken brake, per the README's State 2 description) but are separate predicates because they describe different failure mechanisms — one at the input (a fake signal fools the sensor), one at the resolution (a real signal is sensed correctly but the correction never engages).

 ### System_Event_Logic
 The generic cascade machinery — activation, causation, suppression,